cse110-sp24-group32/cse110-sp24-group32/admin/meetings/05-09-2024-cicdpipeline-ard.md

 # CI/CD PIPELINE (DUE SUNDAY):

--Come up with what pipeline should have as team
+-Come up with what pipeline should have as team (see cipipeline/phase1.md)

 - Assign 1-2 people to make phase 1 build pipeline diagram using drawio: Hailani made this
 - Assign people to make the pipeline work on our repo using Github actions: Thomas